wilsonmar/python-samples/README.md

 ---
 layout: post
-lastchange: "25-09-11 v021 + dunder-list.py :README.md"
+lastchange: "25-09-16 v022 + diagrams-graphwiz.py :README.md"
 url: "https://github.com/wilsonmar/python-samples/blob/main/README.md"
 ---

-The objective of this repo is to provide examples of professional use of the Python language.
+The objective of this repo is to provide examples of practical use of production-quality Python language.

 There are plenty of other sites and repos offering code to play games or demonstrate a coding trick.